the-imp0ster/mferwind-css/README.md

 # mferwind css library

-mferwind is a free-to-use custom css library designed to provide simple and nice-looking utility classes for web design based on the colors found in the mfer nft collection.
+mferwind is a free-to-use custom css library designed to provide simple and nice-looking utility classes for web design based on the colors found in the mfer collection.

 ## features